liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 ## Understanding Plugin Security Management [](id=understanding-plugin-security-management-liferay-portal-6-2-dev-guide-11-en)

-We all wish cyberspace were free of malicious software and unwanted bugs.
+We all wish cyberspace was free of malicious software and unwanted bugs.
 Since it isn't, we need to guard ourselves and our portals from these evils.
 Enter Liferay Portal's Plugin Security Manager!
 It's like a super-hero in a cape and tights, except, well, it's not.